zhenkewu/CFRL/JOSS/paper.md

 healthcare, banking, and autonomous driving.
 Despite their usefulness, the decisions made by RL algorithms might exhibit systematic bias due to bias in the training data.
-For example, when using a RL algorithm to assign treatment to patients over time, the algorithm might consistently assign treatment resources to patients of some races at the expense of patients of other races.
+For example, when using an RL algorithm to assign treatment to patients over time, the algorithm might consistently assign treatment resources to patients of some races at the expense of patients of other races.
 Concerns have been raised that the deployment of such biased algorithms